subvertnormality/mosaic/README.md

 You'll see in the [Harmony design](#harmony-design) section that it's possible to sequence scale and degree changes, and this affects the notes your patterns will play.
 When adding notes to patterns, consider that they represent the harmony of your song and map to what traditionally would be called the rhythm section.
 It is possible to create melodies using patterns, but it is difficult to do so in a deliberate way as your scale progressions will alter the tonality of your pattern.
 We'll learn about the recommended way to deliberate [melodies](#melody-composition) later.

-Select the note edtior by pressing the fourth key in the main menu button cluster on the grid.
+Select the note edtior by pressing the fourth key in the global menu button cluster on the grid.

 This space displays 16 steps at a glance.
 Active trigs appear as soft-glowing vertical bars while the root note lies in a subtle horizontal line.
 The notes you've actively chosen glow brightly.
 To pick a note for any of the 16 steps, just press.
 The gentle flicker on the top row indicates the currently chosen pattern.
 If you wish to explore a different pattern, press and hold on this top row.